 Have you ever experienced asking a favor from someone?
 Have you received a gift from someone?
 Of course, we have experienced those things.
 People became indebted to others especially during difficult situations and there is nothing wrong with that.
 Don't hesitate to ask for help.
 If you know that somebody helped you out, it is nice to make them feel appreciated.

 Gratitude can magically transform anyone's day.
 In the current situation of the world, showing gratitude is one of the simplest but most powerful things that we can give to each other.
 Developing an attitude of gratitude and learning to be grateful, even for small and simple things, will give you a more positive outlook in life.
-It can also brighten someone's day by telling that you appreciate him or her.
+It can also brighten someone's day by telling them that you appreciate him or her.
 By doing so, watch how it can easily put a smile on their faces.

 Traveling across different countries will really require you to learn at least basic words, phrases, and sentences from their language.
 Make sure that among these useful words, you should not forget to learn a way to say "Thank you".
 Yes, you can use English but isn't it great to learn the country's native language?
 This will not just help you in different situations but it can also warm the natives' hearts when it came from a foreigner.
 This is also a sign of respect for their culture.